OpenLearn

-OpenLearn is an educational website.
-It is the UK's Open University's contribution to the open educational resources (OER) project and the home of free, open learning from The Open University.
-The original project was part-funded by the William and Flora Hewlett Foundation.
+OpenLearn is the Open University's free learning platform, and contribution to open educational resources (OER).
+Created in 2006, it was originally part-funded by the William and Flora Hewlett Foundation.
 OpenLearn is a member of the OpenCourseWare Consortium (OCWC).

 History

 OpenLearn dates back to 1999, when Open2.net, an Open University-BBC collaboration, gave a first home to free learning resources that the public could interact with without the need to sign up to study a university course.
 The Open University launched the OpenLearn brand with the LearningSpace website in October 2006 to provide free access to extracts of educational materials generated as part of course production.
 The publication of such structured learning materials, designed for distance education, is unique in the field of open educational resources.

 LearningSpace and Open2.net came together under the same OpenLearn brand in 2010, creating a single home for all free learning from The Open University.
 It also aggregates videos and audio made available via other Open University channels, such as iTunesU, YouTube, and AudioBoo.
 Since 2014, it has also been republishing The Open University's courses from FutureLearn, providing a space where learners unwilling or unable to commit to FutureLearn's weekly learning model can follow courses to their own timetable.